Robust subspace clustering: Theoretical results. Theoretical results

-This section presents our main theoretical results concerning the performance of the two-step procedure (Algorithm \ref{mod}).
-We make two assumptions: \begin{itemize} \item {\bf Affinity condition.} We say that a subspace $S_\ell$ obeys the affinity condition if
+This section presents our main theoretical results concerning the performance of the two-step procedure (Algorithm~\ref{mod}).
+We defer the proof of these results to the supplemental article \cite{RSCsupp}.
+We make two assumptions: \begin{itemize} \item\textit{Affinity condition}.
+We say that a subspace $S_\ell$ obeys the \emph{affinity condition} if

 where $\kappa_0$ a fixed numerical constant.